Site Use

 On some sites, the best location for sun or spectacular views may also be the windiest location.
 When designing for a windy site:

-- consider the direction of the prevailing, strongest or coldest wind – for example, in Wellington, 55–60% of wind is from the north-west (prevailing) and 45–50% is from the south (coldest), while easterly winds are uncommon
+• consider the direction of the prevailing, strongest or coldest wind – for example, in Wellington the wind comes from the north or north-west 61% of the time (the prevailing wind) and from the south approximately 28% of the time (a colder wind), while easterly winds are uncommon

 The effect of doors on opposite sides of a building, room or hallway should be considered.
 If they are both open at the same time, depending on prevailing wind directions, this may lead to doors slamming shut or items being blown around.
 If external doors are located on sheltered sides of the house, this is less likely to occur.